michhar/jetson-customvision/README.md

 {"created":"2021-01-30T00:30:42.895140","id":"","iteration":"","predictions":[{"boundingBox":{"height":0.12187065,"left":0.76290076,"top":0.32214137,"width":0.05968696},"probability":0.78185642,"tagId":0,"tagName":"no_hardhat"}],"project":""}
 ```

-Note
-- The position indicated by "left" and "top" refers to the distances from the top-left corner of the image
+> TIP:  The position indicated by "left" and "top" refers to the distances from the top-left corner of the image

 ### 6. Use with Live Video Analytics on IoT Edge

+- Retag the docker image according to the name of your Azure Container Registry, e.g.,

+  `docker tag objectdetection:0.0.1 myacr.azurecr.io/objectdetection:0.0.1`

+> TIP: Always use a unique tag (e.g. `:0.0.1`) for each time you push a significant change to ACR - this makes it easy to keep track of iterations and ensure you are on the latest image in the IoT Edge runtime.

 - This docker image can now be [pushed to Azure Container Registry with the Azure CLI](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) and used with Live Video Analytics on IoT Edge on a Jetson device registered with Azure IoT Hub

 - [Set up the IoT Edge runtime on Jetson device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2018-06&tabs=linux)
   - Ensure on IoT Edge 1.0.10.x